romkatv/powerlevel10k/README.md

 If this doesn't help, add `unset ZLE_RPROMPT_INDENT` at the bottom of `~/.zshrc`.

-Still having issues?
+Still, having issues?
 Run the following command to diagnose the problem:

 ```zsh
 () {